ChadwickButts/DelimitDoesExist/README.md

-A simple delimiter application written in HTML and Javascript.
+A simple delimiter application written in HTML, CSS, and Javascript.

+Try it out by opening index.html in a browser.